Ad Vanderveen

-Ad Vanderveen (born Arend van der Veen; September 21, 1956 in Hilversum, Netherlands) is a Dutch songwriter, guitarist and singer who is active in the roots/Americana genres.
+Ad Vanderveen (born September 21, 1956) is a Dutch songwriter, guitarist and singer who is active in the roots and Americana genres.

 Early life (1956–1980)

-Ad Vanderveen was born into a musical family with Canadian roots.
+Arend van der Veen was born in Hilversum, Netherlands into a musical family with Canadian roots.
 His mother Sietske van der Ploeg played the church organ, his father Roel van der Veen the accordion and piano.
 However, he was not allowed to play the guitar at home because his parents were generally not fond of the hippie culture of the late 1960s and especially not of their son drinking beer and playing Rolling Stones songs in the cellar.

 Nevertheless, he played in Rock and roll bands from the age of 14.
 The band Brinker, in which he played bass and sang, got a record deal and released two singles in 1977; Vanderveen co-wrote one song.

 He was unable to make a living from music, however, and held various ordinary jobs until the age of 24.
 In an interview from 2021, Vanderveen said that writing and playing the guitar were a necessity for him and that he therefore – after initially resisting – also had to become a singer.

 Musically, Vanderveen was first influenced by the Rolling Stones, Beatles, Kinks and John Lee Hooker, later by Neil Young, Van Morrison, Bob Dylan, Guy Clark and Townes Van Zandt.